papaemmelab/ipssm/README.md

 ## :boom: Usage

-The worflow below consists of 4 simple steps, namely 1) Read your input data file and perform some validation on the data, 2) Process the variables in a suitable format for the model, 2) Calculate the IPSS-M risk score and risk category (under the worst, mean, and best scenario to account for missing data), 4) Annotate the results.
+The worflow below consists of 4 simple steps, namely 1) Read your input data file and perform some validation on the data, 2) Process the variables in a suitable format for the model, 3) Calculate the IPSS-M risk score and risk category (under the best, mean, and worst scenario to account for missing data if there are some), 4) Annotate the results.

 ```R
 # load the ipssm library